The 5 Steps I would Follow if I was starting my Doll Making Business.

 You also have something really, really cool on Pinterest.
 If you own your website, you can verify and upgrade your account to Business, and so all pins from your website become “rich pins” which allows you to a) promote them and b) they come with information of who they belong to, which I think is incredibly important.

-I won’t get into the more advanced features of Pinterest as I am learning to use them all myself this last year and so I need a bit more time to digest everything properly before I can give you more tips.
-But I can tell you right now, one of the biggest sources of traffic to my website comes from Pinterest, so definitely important.
+I won’t get into the more advanced features of Pinterest as I am learning to use them all myself and so I need a bit more time to digest everything properly before I can give you more tips.
+But I can tell you right now, one of the biggest sources of traffic to my website comes from Pinterest, so definitely important to consider if you want to drive traffic to your new website.

 I just want you to remember, social media is a channel to connect with others, to let people know you, and to interact.
 The ultimate goal is to create relationships and to hopefully guide people back to where it matters: your website.